 As the camp enters into its 90th season, Walter Thorpe’s tradition and philosophy is maintained with the highest allegience-meeting the needs of each individual camper; showing each that he/she has ability and potential.
 Participation is intended to further develop this potential.
 Currently, camping experiences are provided to children and adults with a variety of physical and developmental needs.
 Although the program has expanded and changed through the years, Walter Thorpe’s purpose is perpetuated through positive, successful camping experiences for children and adults in a fun, happy, stress-free environment.

 At Camp Thorpe, we want each camper to leave with feelings of self-respect, new leisure skills, and respect for others and for nature.
-Camp Thorpe has both a children’s camping program, Mountain Reach (ages 10-20) and a camping program designed for adults Pine Haven (ages 21 and over).
+Camp Thorpe has a camping program for physical and developmental ages 10-20 (Mountain Reach) and a camping program designed for adults ages 21 and over (Pine Haven).

 Our Campers, both children and adults have a variety of special health needs including both physical and mental challenges, autism, abuse histories, moderate behavioral problems, cerebral palsy, developmental disabilities, Down Syndrome, moderate emotional difficulty, epilepsy along with many others medical and psychiatric diagnoses.